ajayvista/microservice/Microservice/Microservices.md

 ###  Domain driven design (a design that models real world domains)
 	- Domain consists of multiple bounded context (describe functions assocaited with-in domain), each bounded ccontext represents a domain function - a specific responsibility enforced by an explicit boundry

-	- encourge to loose coupling and high cohesion with-in boundry
+	- Encourge to loose coupling and high cohesion with-in boundry
 	- Starts of as a core domain concept
 	- Internal models (supporting concepts/internal language)
 	- Each bounded context has an explicit interface to interact with other bounded context, independed from other bounded context, internal models separate from external models and internal change in models should not force external bounded context.
-		- belong to a teeam
+		- Belong to a team
-		- own repository and data store
+		- Own repository and data store
-		- contracts
+		- Contracts
 		- Logical bounded context
 		- Out of context
 		- Ubiquitous (natural core language) Language (define key terms that domain expert and enginer uses to communicate)